 Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.~Matthew 6:19-20 NIV

 A friend of mine passed away recently.
-I don’t know his life story, but my spirit recognized him as a brother and treasured friend.
+I don’t know his life story, but my spirit recognized him as a brother as well as a treasured friend.
 He had a heart for the lost and the broken.
-He was a man of great compassion because he had also suffered heartaches, disappointments, and losses in his life.
+Because he had suffered heartaches, disappointments, and losses in his life, he was a man of great compassion.

 While I will surely miss my friend, I am grateful for the rearrangement of priorities that so often come hand-in-hand with these life-altering events.
 Reality shakes us awake, and the fog temporarily clears long enough for us to realize, once again, what is truly important in this life.